whodef/whodef/README.md

-### Hi there!
+## Hello there!

-I am Tatiana and I am a Full-Stack developer.
-A few words about my activity.
+I'm Tatiana, a highly skilled Full-Stack developer who is always striving to stay ahead of the curve in the dynamic world of IT.
+I am constantly learning and exploring new trends and technologies to keep up with the latest developments in the industry.

-🌱 In order to keep abreast of developments in IT, I am interested in trends and constantly improve myself and learn.
+🌱 Currently, I am sharpening my backend development skills at [Yandex.Practicum](https://practicum.com/), one of the leading educational platforms for tech professionals.

-🔥 At this time, I am improving my qualifications at Yandex.Praktikum as a backend developer.
+🔭 In the past, I have been a valuable member of several successful projects such as ['Lubimovka'](https://github.com/Studio-Yandex-Practicum/lubimovka_frontend) and ['BBBS'](https://github.com/whodef/bbbs), where I played a pivotal role as a Frontend developer.

-- Took part in teamwork in the role of Frontend developer on ['Lubimovka' Project](https://github.com/Studio-Yandex-Practicum/lubimovka_frontend).
+Furthermore, I took on a leadership role in developing the ['API YaMDb'](https://github.com/whodef/api_yamdb) study project, which is a comprehensive database of reviews for films, books, and music.
+This project allowed me to gain extensive experience in working with several languages and tools such as Django, MongoDB, PostgreSQL, Docker, and Flask.

-- Took part in teamwork on ['BBBS' Project](https://github.com/whodef/bbbs).
+In addition to my work as a developer, I am an avid participant in hackathons, where I have had the opportunity to collaborate with other tech enthusiasts on exciting and innovative projects.
+Through these events, I have honed my skills in problem-solving, team-building, and project management, all of which have proven invaluable in my work as a developer.

-- Took a leadership role in a study project ['API YaMDb'](https://github.com/whodef/api_yamdb).
-The YaMDb service is a database of reviews of films, books and music.
+In fact, I still remember one particular hackathon where I had to install .NET on my Ubuntu operating system.
+It was a challenging experience, but it taught me the importance of being adaptable and resourceful when facing unexpected obstacles.

-#### 🛠️ Commonly used Languages and Tools
+## 🛠️ Skills

-##### Frontend
+As a versatile developer, I have also gained expertise in various languages and tools
 <p align="left">
   &nbsp;&nbsp;<a href="https://www.figma.com/" target="_blank">
     <img src="https://www.vectorlogo.zone/logos/figma/figma-icon.svg" alt="figma" width="25" height="25"/>